Buying real estate in Kumasi?

 What's the total cost of selling as a % of price in Kumasi in 2026?

-As of early 2026, the total cost of selling a property in Kumasi typically ranges from 5% to 10% of the sale price, depending on your agent arrangement, legal complexity, and whether you have taxable gains.
+As of early 2026, the total cost of selling a residential property in Kumasi typically ranges from 5% to 10% of the sale price, covering agent commissions, legal fees, possible repairs and taxes on any gains.

-The specific cost categories that make up total selling expenses in Kumasi include agent commission (3% to 5%), legal fees for preparing sale documents (1% to 3%), any necessary repairs or document fixes, and capital gains tax if you made a profit on the sale.
+The main cost categories that make up the total selling expense in Kumasi include the real estate agent commission (typically the largest item at 3% to 5%), legal and conveyancing fees for preparing the transfer documents, any property repairs or improvements needed to close the deal, and capital gains tax at 15% on the taxable profit.

-The single largest contributor to selling expenses in Kumasi is usually the real estate agent commission, which at 3% to 5% of the sale price often exceeds all other selling costs combined.
+The single largest contributor to selling expenses in Kumasi is usually the agent commission, which at 3% to 5% of the sale price often exceeds all other selling costs combined.

 What capital gains tax applies when selling in Kumasi in 2026?

-Capital gains in Kumasi are generally calculated as the sale price minus your original purchase price, with potential adjustments for documented improvement costs, though the exact computation rules should be confirmed with a tax professional at the time of sale.
+Capital gains in Kumasi are calculated as the sale price minus the original purchase price, and you may be able to deduct documented improvement costs, legal fees and transaction costs from the gain, but you should work with a tax advisor to ensure your calculation meets the GRA's requirements.

 infographics comparison property prices Kumasi